sara-nl/multi-scale-tools/README.md

 * -c: the pre-trained cnn to use
 * -i: the folder where the input data are stored
 * -o: the folder where to store the model weights, some hyperparameters and the metrics file

+# Acknowledgement
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 825292.
+This project is better known as the ExaMode project.
+The objectives of the ExaMode project are:
+1. Weakly-supervised knowledge discovery for exascale medical data.
+2. Develop extreme scale analytic tools for heterogeneous exascale multimodal and multimedia data.
+3. Healthcare & industry decision-making adoption of extreme-scale analysis and prediction tools.

+For more information on the ExaMode project, please visit www.examode.eu.